Transverse currents in spin transistors

-For $W=1000a$, the plot of transverse conductivity versus $(\th,\phi)$ looks similar to Fig.~\ref{fig:G}~(d) which corresponds to the transverse conductivity in the limit of infinite width $W$, whereas for $W=10a, 100a$, the transverse conductivity plots do not resemble the one for infinite width.
+For $W=1000a$, the plot of transverse conductivity versus $(\th,\phi)$ (not shown) looks similar to Fig.~\ref{fig:G}~(d) which corresponds to the transverse conductivity in the limit of infinite width $W$, whereas for $W=10a, 100a$, the transverse conductivity plots do not resemble the one for infinite width.
 In Fig.~\ref{fig:G-W}(c), the conductivities $G_{xx}$, $G_{yx}(x\gg L)$ and $G_{yx}(x=L/2)$ are plotted as functions of the width $W$ for the choice $\th=\pi/4$ and $\phi=0$.
 We find that the saturation values of the conductivities in the limit of large $W$ ($W\gtrsim1000$) agree with the respective conductivities calculated for the case of $W\to\infty$.

 When the junction between spin-orbit coupled region and the ferromagnet at $x=L$ is cut-off by taking $c(L)=0$ in the boundary condition given by eq.~\eqref{eq:BC}, the longitudinal conductivity is zero.
 In this limit, we calculate the transverse conductivities in the region $x<L$.
 Zero bias transverse differential conductivities at $x=-10a,~0^-,~L/2$ are plotted as functions of $(\theta,\phi)$ in Fig.~\ref{fig:Gyx-cutoff}(a,b,c).
 It is interesting to see that the transverse conductivities can be nonzero even when the longitudinal conductivity is zero.
 This is due to a combination of spin-polarization of incident electrons and spin orbit coupling in the central region.